-- U.S. freight disadvantage to Black Sea export markets.
+- U.S. freight is at a disadvantage to Black Sea exports.

 - Egypt’s macroeconomic environment has shown resilience in the face of COVID-19, yet longstanding challenges persist.